mozilla/mig/doc/configuration.rst

 	PGHOST='192.168.0.1'
 	PGPORT=5432

 Then run it against your database server.
+Make sure that the Postgresql client command line `psql` is installed locally.

 .. code:: bash